CODE VEIN II on Steam - User reviews, Price & Information

 Explore reviews from Steam users sharing their experiences and what they love about the game.

 So like me you probably saw the mixed rating and negative reviews and hesitated to buy this weird not sequel, but after finishing the game I genuinely wonder if the negative reviewers even played the same game.
 So lets break it down Does this game suffer from modern game performance issues?
 Yes, I personally didn't have any issues but if you have concerns about your system opt for getting it on console or waiting for more bug fixes.
 Is it completely separate from Code Vein 1?
 Yes Is there some jank with the new lore, world and plot?
 Sure, some things aren't explained as much as they could be early on and some of those explanations happen in side content.
 Is this game unfair or poorly designed?
 Not really, people complain that the enemies are too fast or have unfair moves, from my time playing i noticed a lot of said enemies have their attacks timed to hit you again if you just spam the dodge button, encouraging you to learn the moves instead of just roll spamming along with giving a fairly consistent parry timing on the enemies for you to exploit once you get a feel for it.
 Some enemies also have different resistances based on their body part that make them take reduced damage but balance it out by having weak spots for you to hit for increased damage, along with the game giving you plenty of tools fairly quickly to try different strategies.
 Are the character designs weird?
 The main heroine has hips wider than her shoulders and a negative cup size.
 But in all seriousness the proportions are a bit weird, necks being a bit longer than they should, but overall nothing really bad about the cast.
 Is the story good?
 Yes, it takes a bit to really get going but the plot of the story is that you have no real info at the moment and have to go into the world and learn more about the Heroes and how to fix the problems facing the world.
 The cast's story arcs are all engaging and help build up the new world and lore, as well as lead to great emotional highs and lows.
 The time travel aspect of the story helps with the theme of fighting for a future worth living with the end game really instilling the feeling of refusing to accept a tragic outcome.
 Is the open world bad?
 No, Code Vein 2 strikes a good balance on world density where checking out a building or group of enemies will usually net you a piece of equipment while avoiding the failings of other recent open world games of just having the big point of interest and nothing in the world or tons of invisible walls to prevent you from exploring.
+Further more open world as a genre means you'll spend time exploring without fighting or running into enemies every 10 seconds, even big name open world games like Skyrim and Elden Ring have periods of just exploring without fighting.
 The Sunken City for example has a good amount of equipment and upgrade materials in the many alleys and run down building making it actually rewarding to explore and check everywhere while creating the immersive experience of scavenging an abandoned city with enemies lurking everywhere.
+How are the weapons?
+Added this section since people asked and Code Vein 2 is a fast paced action game closer to Bloodborne than Dark Souls.
+Enemies can get pretty fast and aggressive making slower weapons riskier while one handed swords have multiple weapon arts you can slot in for I frames and the "daggers" (floating swords) get weapon arts that send them out to attack while you do other things.
+This restricts weapon choice a bit but doesn't make it impossible to use the slower weapons and formae, only one boss was mobile enough for me to feel like slow weapons aren't usable against it.
+Hitboxes in this game feel pretty accurate and I only had a few questionable hits or misses, largely from the big hammer guys' slam shockwaves lasting longer than they should.
 Should you buy Code Vein 2 and at what price?
-If you like faster paced souls-likes, lots of customization options for both your character and your build, truly exploring the world rather than just clearing points of interest and moving on, heart wrenching emotion moments and overcoming despair, characters that are absolute gremlins at heart, and creative ways to reach the ending of the game, then yes you should absolutely get this game, it carried me through a case of covid and I feel its worth the full price.
+If you like faster paced souls-likes, lots of customization options for both your character and your build, truly exploring the world rather than just clearing points of interest and moving on, heart wrenching emotional moments and overcoming despair, characters that are absolute gremlins at heart, and creative ways to reach the ending of the game, then yes you should absolutely get this game, it carried me through a case of covid and I feel its worth the full price.
 Edit: I'll figure out this formatting stuff eventually.
+Edit 2: I guess giving a nuanced review and knowing the difference between an open world game and a musou game makes me a bot.
+Added a bit more to the open world section and added a section on weapons.
+And fixed a spelling mistake.

 Expand the review